ankersp/thesis/README.md

 the folder "R scripts" contain five R scripts "Data cleaning", "Translation" , "Metadata cleaning", "Main data analysis", and "Descriptive overview",.

-the folder "data" contains all the .csv files used in the various scripts "ESG.csv" being the raw data file and "esg_grouped.csv" being the file used for main data analysis.
+the folder "data" contains the data file and "esg_grouped.csv" being the file used for main data analysis.
+All other data files can be provided upon request.

 enjoy :)